-We live in an ever-changing, visually appealing world where a copyright lawsuit is becoming a hot topic (in a bad way of course).
+We live in a visually appealing world.
 BuzzFeed articles centered around moving pictures (aka GIFs) have quickly become a trusted news source.
 Video seems to have taken over our newsfeeds.
-Memes can tell a story in one simple sentence.

-These days, we quite literally depend on a picture to tell us a thousand words rather than read them ourselves.
+These days, we quite literally depend on the picture to tell us a thousand words rather than read them ourselves.

 At Modthink, we recently redid our website and wanted to add some retro photos.
 We quickly realized subscriptions to stock photography websites were expensive, and probably not worth it.
 But legally, we were getting warmer.

 If you want to use a picture you found on the Internet, you must have either: